Spelec/my-first-repo/readme.txt

 Welcome to My First Repo
-Learning Gid is going well so far.
+Learning Git is going well so far.